-Psychological methods for integration and interpersonal harmony, in order to enable a society of freedom and respect.
+Psychological methods for integration and interpersonal harmony, in order to enable a society of freedom, respect, and collaboration

 Fostering well-regulated limbic systems…

 Talk therapy can take us only so far, but how far?

 1. Self-esteem principles can reestablish self-trust and self-worth (relating back to philosophy, particularly ethics).